tw4l/bulk-reviewer/README.md

 [![Build Status](https://travis-ci.org/timothyryanwalsh/bulk-reviewer.svg?branch=master)](https://travis-ci.org/timothyryanwalsh/bulk-reviewer)

-**Note: This software is still in development and is not production ready.**
+**Note: This project has been deprecated in favor of an Electron desktop application.
+For the actively developed and maintained project, see: [Bulk Reviewer desktop application](https://github.com/bulk-reviewer/bulk-reviewer)**

 Bulk Reviewer is a software program that aids in identification, review, and removal of sensitive files in directories and disk images.
 Bulk Reviewer scans directories and disk images for personally identifiable information (PII) and other sensitive information using [bulk_extractor](https://github.com/simsong/bulk_extractor), a best-in-class digital forensics tool, and can optionally extract named entities (personal names as well as nationalities, religions, and political affiliations) using [spaCy](https://spacy.io/) and [Apache Tika](https://tika.apache.org/).
 A browser application enables users to configure, start, and review scans, generate reports, and export files, separating problematic files (e.g., those requiring redaction or further review) from those that are free of sensitive information.